slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Make a non-violent revolution: low risk will make more people to participate.' -- Srdja Popovic*

 <!--
-burocracy prevents low probability events to happen at the expense of making more systems that the other people must comply and that take happyness from them.
+burocracy prevents low probability events to happen at the expense of making more systems that the other people must comply and that take happiness from them.
 -->